loftusa/Rose-Lab-Behavior-Data/README.md

 ## Other:
 **GitHub for TierPsy**: https://github.com/ver228/tierpsy-tracker

-**JupyterLab (for fucking with .ipynb files)**: https://jupyterlab.readthedocs.io/en/stable/
+**JupyterLab (for creating .ipynb files)**: https://jupyterlab.readthedocs.io/en/stable/

-**Sample-Output-Graphs**: Sorry these don't have axis labels, lol.
-These are the original output graphs Micaela did, to give you an idea of the end goal.
+**Sample-Output-Graphs**: These are the original output graphs Micaela did, to give you an idea of the end goal.

 **What-Micaela-Did**: Basically a README file Micaela made for me.
 Might not have everything needed since she made it pretty quick, so definitely talk to Micaela.